-Why WPA-2 Enterprise with RADIUS + 802.1X is essential for securing multi-tenant workspaces
+Why WPA-2 Enterprise with certificate-based authentication is essential for securing multi-tenant workspaces

 Table of Contents

 The cybersecurity challenges in today’s flexible, multi-tenant office environments are vastly different from traditional office setups.
 With multiple businesses sharing not just physical space but also the same WiFi infrastructure, the risks associated with unsecured networks have multiplied.
-In this setting, WPA-2 Enterprise with RADIUS + 802.1X offers a level of security that simply can’t be matched by more common alternatives like WPA-2 with a pre-shared key (PSK).
+In this setting, WPA-2 Enterprise with certificate-based authentication offers a level of security that simply can’t be matched by more common alternatives like standard WPA-2.

 For CRE operators managing these multi-tenant environments, adopting stronger security protocols is no longer optional—it’s critical to protecting the network and every business operating within it.